yzy1996/Artificial-Intelligence/1-Machine-Learning/7-Generative-Models/GAN/2-Applicational-GAN/Latent-Semantics/Literature.md

   $$
   choose the error of the MSE on images in the frequency domain

-- recursice estimation of the trajectory
+- recursive estimation of the trajectory

   decomposing the transformation